 WVU’s coverage units generally contained Fields, until a 36-yard punt runback in the fourth quarter.

-The offense, to borrow a Holgorsenism, “resembled football” again, and the defense was opportunistic and resilient.
+COACHING The offense, to borrow a Holgorsenism, “resembled football” again, and the defense was opportunistic and resilient.
 The week, from upbeat practices to a stunning upset, represented an emotional bounce-back for a team reeling after the Maryland embarrassment.